Ernest Shackleton's ship Endurance, lost since 1915, is found off Antarctica

 The expedition crew now returns to Cape Town.

-Bound, the expedition's exploration director, said the discovery is not only about the past, but also about bringing the story of Shackleton and Endurance to the next generation.
+Bound, the expedition's exploration director, said the discovery is not only about the past but also about bringing the story of Shackleton and the Endurance to the next generation.

 "We hope our discovery will engage young people and inspire them with the pioneering spirit, courage and fortitude of those who sailed Endurance to Antarctica," Bound said.
 "We pay tribute to the navigational skills of Capt.
 Frank Worsley, the captain of the Endurance, whose detailed records were invaluable in our quest to locate the wreck."